ggVGc/trex/USER_SCRIPTS.md

 ## Script Development Tips

 - Use `trex.utils.log()` for debugging output
-- Check `if trex then` to ensure API is available
+- Always use `local trex = require("trex")` to access the API
 - Use `trex.reload_scripts()` to test changes without restart
 - Place commonly used functions in `init.lua`
-- Use project-specific scripts for per-directory customization
+- Create additional modules in `~/.config/trex/` and require them
+- The system loads `runtime/trex_init.lua` on startup, which sets up user script loading